miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Malkavian Maze:
 ---------------
-The maze map in Grout's mansion was build around concept art and beta screenshots, using the original Troika assets listed below.
+The maze map in Grout's Mansion was build around concept art and beta screenshots, using the original Troika assets listed below.

 Troika Design Infos:
-There is little specific knowledge about the maze except for many models and textures whose names place them there, the three beta screenshots that show unknown mansion areas, and some concept art that looks so weird that it would fit in there as well.
+There is little specific knowledge about the maze except for many models and textures whose names place them there, the three beta screenshots that show unknown Mansion areas, and some concept art that looks so weird that it would fit in there as well.
 The maze was also used to restore some of the Chateau Marmont Hotel, which Brian Mitsoda wrote could've been "Probably Malkavian Mansion?"